microspectrometer/dev-kit-2020/PYTHON-SETUP.md

 Notice the prompt is prefaced with the virtual environment name.

-### Install `microspec`

-First note that there are no additional packages installed yet:
+List the installed packages.
+Note that there are no additional packages installed yet because this is a new virtual environment:

 ```powershell
 (test) PS C:\Users\mike> pip list